 The Flat Hone System was designed by Japanese technology.
 Flat Hone Sharpening is the gentlest sharpening possible for your shears.
 It provides more accuracy of sharpening angles as well as well as a convex of Japanese Hamaguri Shears.
 Water is used while sharpening to keep your shears cool during sharpening.
 This technique is what keeps the temper, or hardness, that Hitachi Japanese Stainless Steel is known for.
-Hence, if your shear is heated while sharpening by a non certified sharpener it loses its hardness.
+Hence, if your shear is heated while sharpening by a noncertified sharpener, it loses its hardness.
 A convex edge is superior to the beveled angle shear.
-My flat hone salon sharpener is the best on the market for putting a convex edge, while keeping the correct radius, on your Japanese shear.
+As a certified master sharpener, my flat hone sharpening technique is the best on the market for putting a convex edge, while keeping the correct radius, on your Japanese shear.

-In addition to sharpening a new convex edge, I also inspect the radius, set, bow, tip alignment, balance and tension.
+In addition to flat hone sharpening a new convex edge, I also inspect the radius, set, bow, tip alignment, balance, and tension.

 Untrained sharpening can permanently damage your shears.